PointerToObject/OpenYourEyes/README.md

 ---

-## 🍵 Trip Log – 2.5g Tea (Frozen Dose)
+## 🍵 2.5g Frozen Mushroom Tea Trip
-**Title:** The Mayan Door

-I had this mushroom tea frozen in my freezer like a sealed spell — 2.5 grams steeped and ready, waiting for the right moment.
-One boring night, I thawed it.
-Poured it.
-Drank it.
+**Faster, stronger, weirder.**

+I made a mushroom tea using 2.5 grams of B+ and froze it in a mason jar for later.
+About a week passed, and one night—bored and ready—I unfroze it and drank it.

-Within six minutes, something primal started humming in my stomach.
-A pulse.
-By fifteen, my pupils had turned into saucers and I was already laughing — no punchline, just tripping.
+The set and setting were perfect.
+I planned it because I knew I’d have nothing going on that night.
+Within six minutes, I felt it—like the psilocybin activated instantly in my stomach.
+Not even fifteen minutes in, my pupils were massive and I was already laughing.

-I stumbled into the shower like it was a sacred chamber.
-The shower head looked different — not wrong, just… suspicious.
-I could tell: the veil had lifted.
-Warm water hit my skin like an anointing, and behind my eyelids, slow curls of color twisted into early visuals.
-Yellow, especially — it glowed with this rich, strange aura like it had been upgraded in the color hierarchy.

-Dabs deepened the experience.
-I sat in my chair and stared at the door — really stared at it, for the first time in my life.
-The wood grain flowed, subtle but certain, like it was alive.
-The walls breathed.
-The edges shimmered with soft RGB light.

-Then came the real show — the CEVs.
-Eyes closed, I entered this hazy purple-red chamber.
-It expanded.
-Warped.
-Took shape.
-And suddenly, it was clear — a room filled with two Mayan-like entities made of motion and meaning, shifting, watching.
-Then they were gone.
-The scene flipped.
-Now it was random objects performing random acts — untranslatable.
-DMT had changed something in me.
-Psilocybin used to show me melting textures.
-Now it speaks in alien stories.
+I went to take a shower, and the moment I saw the shower head, something felt off.
+I thought it looked different.
+That’s when I knew—**I was tripping.** I took a nice long shower with light swirls dancing behind my eyelids.

+After I dried off, I went to take some dabs.

+### 🌈 Visual Shifts

+Colors started changing.
+Yellow stood out more than any other—it had this subtle glowing hue to it that made it feel alive.
+I sat in my chair and took another dab, and then my eyes caught on the door.
+I’d never really just stared at it before.

+The wood grain was swirling.

+The walls started breathing.
+There was this faint RGB tone around the edges of everything.
+My perception wasn’t just altered—it was transforming.
+I laid down to see where the visuals would take me.

+### 🌀 CEVs and Entities

+With my eyes closed, I dropped into something deep.
+It began as a fuzzy purple and red space, kind of hard to see.
+It kept expanding and warping—stretching itself out—and then, suddenly, it all got clear.

+I was inside some kind of strange room.
+Two weird Mayan-looking entities were there, morphing and moving around in impossible ways.
+Then the scene changed—random objects doing random things.
+No logic.
+No narrative.

+Just psychedelic chaos.

+Since I’ve done DMT, my psilocybin visuals have taken on this weird, unexplainable quality.
+They don’t make sense anymore.
+They don’t try to.

+They just are.

+**Hoping 3.15g gives me something even more clear.**

 ---